rust-lang/surveys/documents/Community-Survey-FAQ.md

 ## How is personally identifiable information handled?

 Nearly every question in the survey is optional.
 You are welcome to share as much or as little information as you are comfortable with.
-Only anonymized aggregate data is shared with others, and anyone handling raw data is required to sign a non-disclosure agreement (NDA).
+Only anonymized aggregate data is shared with others, and the small survey subteam handling raw data is required to sign a non-disclosure agreement (NDA).

+This year’s survey was commissioned by the Rust Foundation and your responses are subject to the Foundation’s [privacy policy](https://foundation.rust-lang.org/policies/privacy-policy).

 ## Where and when is the survey results report published?

 We expect to publish results from the survey within a month or two of the survey completion.
-The survey results will be posted to [project's blog](https://blog.rust-lang.org).
+The survey results will be posted to the [project's blog](https://blog.rust-lang.org).

 ## Where can I see the previous survey reports?